HugoFara/pylinkage/README.md

 Here you need some explanations:
 * ``0, 1``: x and y initial coordinates of the **tail** of the crank link.
-* ``joint0``: the parent Joint to link with, here it is a fixed point in space.
+* ``joint0``: the position of the parent Joint to link with, here it is a fixed point in space.
 The pin will be created on the position of the parent, which is the head of the crank link.
 * ``angle``: the crank will rotate with this angle, in radians, at each iteration.
 * ``distance``: distance to keep constant between crank link tail and head.